soypat/lora/README.md

 # lora
-LoRa protocol for TinyGo- based on tinygo-org/drivers.
+High quality LoRa library and drivers for the Go language.